Welcome to Lake Fayetteville!

 Bonds were issued to construct the lake in 1948 as a source of drinking water, and the project was completed in 1949.
 The lake was named Lake Fayetteville in 1950.
 In 1959, the Beaver Water District was established to provide area cities with treated water from Beaver Lake.
 Since then, Lake Fayetteville has been utilized for recreational purposes.

-Fishing and boating permits are required for Lake Fayetteville and Lake Sequoyah and should be purchased at the Boat House/Lake Office prior to accessing the lake.
-There is no permit requirement for Lake Wilson or other Park areas containing fishable waters.
+Fishing and boating permits are required for Lake Fayetteville and should be purchased at the Boat House/Lake Office prior to accessing the lake.
+There is no permit requirement for Lake Sequoyah, Lake Wilson or other Park areas containing fishable waters.
 Lake Fayetteville, like all City lakes, is a "No Wake Lake," meaning that boats are not allowed to go above idle speed.
 This makes it a safe atmosphere to paddle around and relax on the water.

-Boating: A boating permit for each boat must be purchased before its use on Lake Fayetteville or Lake Sequoyah.
+A boating permit for each boat must be purchased before its use on Lake Fayetteville.
 All state laws governing boats apply.

-A complete list of fees for Annual or Daily Lake Recreation Permits can be viewed here.
+View a complete list of fees for Annual or Daily Lake Recreation Permits.

 Boat and Bike Rentals

 If you want to get on the water, you can rent kayaks, canoes, pedal boats, small fishing boats, and pontoon boats.
 Fishing poles and equipment are also available for rent or sale.
-Click here to learn more about boat rental.
+Learn more about boat rental options.